pytest-dev/pytest-order/docs/source/index.rst

 be removed in one of the next versions.

 All supported combinations of Python and pytest versions are tested in the CI builds.
-While these tests run under Linux, the plugin shall work under MacOs and Windows as well.
+The plugin shall work under Linux, MacOs and Windows.

 Installation
 ------------